 5. Odors Linger in Areas with Minimal Airflow

-Odors are another common problem in poorly-ventilated, tiny spaces like bathrooms.
+Odors are another common problem in poorly ventilated, tiny spaces like bathrooms.
 Without appropriate airflow, odors can become significantly pronounced and take hours to dissipate.
 Many people’s first instinct is to reach for an air freshener to mask offensive smells quickly; however, this introduces more irritants into the air that can make building occupants ill.

 Foul smells are often just a symptom of a more prominent health and safety problem (like mold).
-A better solution to odors is to find ways to improve airflow into and out of the affected space while also addressing the source of the smell with safe, environmentally-friendly cleaning methods.
+A better solution to odors is to find ways to improve airflow into and out of the affected space while also addressing the source of the smell with safe, environmentally friendly cleaning methods.

-A Complete Strategy for Building Health and Safety
+A Complete Strategy for Building Cleanliness